 Rum also became associated with sailing vessels and pirates because it was popular on ships, both in casks as a beverage and as a preservative for fruit juices to help prevent scurvy.

-There are dozens of ways to make a daiquiri, but the traditional version is merely a rum sour that contains equal parts sweet and sour (simple syrup and freshly squeezed lime juice) with two parts rum (usually light rum, but it's interesting with dark or spiced rum).
-The classic daiquiri is shaken with ice and served straight up in a chilled cocktail glass garnished with a lime wedge.
+There are dozens of ways to make a daiquiri, but the classic daiquiri is a rum sour that contains equal parts sweet and sour (simple syrup and freshly squeezed lime juice) with two parts rum (usually light rum, but it's interesting with dark or spiced rum).
+The classic daiquiri is shaken with ice and served up in a chilled cocktail glass garnished with a lime wedge.

 Because rum blends so well with so many fruits, the standard daiquiri has been varied frequently and is now offered as a frozen, blended drink as well.